jxlxx/julio.lol/content/posts/go-essentials.md

 ```

-Note that when you are passing a waitgroup you must do it by reference,
+> 💡 Note that when you are passing a waitgroup you must do it by reference,
 otherwise a new WaitGroup will be created if you try to pass by value and
-there is no point of doing that.
+there is no point of doing that!!

 # Contexts